raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 ##### Built-in actors

-Built-in actors are protocol-defined actors whose WASM bytecode ships with the Filecoin client.
+Built-in actors are protocol-defined actors whose Wasm bytecode ships with the Filecoin client.
 The recommended approach is to embed a CAR bundle with all the relevant bytecode, and seeding the blockstore with it on node start.